czczup/InternVL-doc/docs/en/_build/html/_sources/internvl1.5/introduction.md

 As illustrated in Figure 3, InternVL 1.5 employs an architecture akin to widely-used open-source MLLMs, specifically the “ViT-MLP-LLM” configuration referenced in various existing studies.
 Our implementation of this architecture integrates a pre-trained InternViT-6B with a pre-trained InternLM2-20B using a randomly initialized MLP projector.

 During training, we implemented a dynamic resolution strategy, dividing images into tiles of 448 × 448 pixels in sizes ranging from 1 to 12, based on the aspect ratio and resolution of the input images.
 During testing, this can be zero-shot scaled up to 40 tiles (i.e., 4K resolution).
-To enhance scalability for high resolution, we simply employed a pixel shuffle operation to reduce the number of visual tokens to one-quarter of the original.
+To enhance scalability for high resolution, we simply employed a pixel shuffle (unshuffle) operation to reduce the number of visual tokens to one-quarter of the original.
 Therefore, in our model, a 448 × 448 image is represented by 256 visual tokens.

 ### Performance